Top, bottom, and versatile: Versatile

 Versatile, or vers, refers to a person who enjoys both topping and bottoming and may alternate between the two in sexual situations.
 Flip-flop or flip fuck commonly describes switching from top to bottom during one sexual encounter between two men.
 Each participant penetrates the other and is penetrated in his turn.

 Versatility is a concept of lifestyle.
 Versatility, though, is not limited to the simple acts of anal, oral, or vaginal penetration, but also includes the splitting of duties and responsibilities in the relationship.

 According to some, living a versatile lifestyle implies a certain openness to new things and an opposition to labels, stereotypes and generalizations.
 Therefore, this concept differs from heterosexual relationships where sexual compatibility does not begin with guessing who will end up as top or bottom.

 In self descriptions of men seeking sex with other men, they may refer to themselves as a versatile tops or versatile bottoms in addition to using other terms.

-A 2009 Austrian study on gay pornography has shown that at least 82.4% of all men performing in the male porn industry are versatile at some point during their career.
-In this study, the performances of 5,556 actors were considered.
-10.8% performed only in the top role, 6.8% only as bottoms.
-The study also found that the actor with the larger penis was more likely to act as the top.

 Side

 The term side was coined in 2013 in an article by psychotherapist and sexologist Joe Kort for gay men who are not interested in anal sex.
 In the article, Kort offered this definition: "Sides prefer to kiss, hug and engage in oral sex, rimming, mutual masturbation and rubbing up and down on each other, to name just a few of the sexual activities they enjoy.
 These men enjoy practically every sexual practice aside from anal penetration of any kind."

 The term has gained increasingly broad acceptance since then.
 In May 2022, the gay dating app Grindr added Side as a position option and other apps have subsequently followed suit.

+In Brazil, this concept is known as gouine, while the term gouinage is used to refer to non-penetrative sex.
+It derives from gouine, French word for dyke.